THE TEXAS CONSTITUTION

 Sec.
 5. COMPENSATION OF GOVERNOR.
 The Governor shall, at stated times, receive as compensation for his services an annual salary in an amount to be fixed by the Legislature, and shall have the use and occupation of the Governor's Mansion, fixtures and furniture.

 (Amended Nov.
 3, 1936, and Nov.
 2, 1954.)

 Sec.
-6. HOLDING OTHER OFFICES; PRACTICE OF PROFESSION; OTHER SALARY, REWARD, OR COMPENSATION.
+6. HOLDING OTHER OFFICES BY GOVERNOR PROHIBITED; PRACTICE OF PROFESSION; OTHER SALARY, REWARD, OR COMPENSATION.
 During the time he holds the office of Governor, he shall not hold any other office: civil, military or corporate; nor shall he practice any profession, and receive compensation, reward, fee, or the promise thereof for the same; nor receive any salary, reward or compensation or the promise thereof from any person or corporation, for any service rendered or performed during the time he is Governor, or to be thereafter rendered or performed.

 (Amended Nov.
 2, 1999.)
 (TEMPORARY TRANSITION PROVISIONS for Sec.
 7: See Appendix, Note 1.)

 Sec.
 8. CONVENING LEGISLATURE ON EXTRAORDINARY OCCASIONS. (a) The Governor may, on extraordinary occasions, convene the Legislature at the seat of Government, or at a different place, in case that should be in possession of the public enemy or in case of the prevalence of disease threat.
 His proclamation therefor shall state specifically the purpose for which the Legislature is convened.